Peter Fuller Building: Description and history

 This five-story limestone-faced building occupies a prominent position on Commonwealth Avenue near the south end of the BU Bridge.
 It was designed by the prolific architect Albert Kahn, a noted designer of industrial buildings, and built in 1927 for the Cadillac Auto Company.
 It is one of the few Boston-area buildings designed by Kahn, who did extensive work designing automobile-related industrial facilities in the American Midwest.
 This building stood at what was then a gateway position leading to a row of automotive dealerships along Commonwealth Avenue, and was designed to be a local flagship showroom for the luxury Cadillac line.
 It gets its name from Peter D. Fuller, president of the Cadillac Automobile Company of Boston.
 It ceased to be a car showroom in 1978, when Fuller closed his dealership, citing high overhead costs.
-It was purchased by Boston University the following year.
-In 2020 the building became home to the Howard Thurman Center, a center for student life at BU.
+It was purchased by Boston University (BU) the following year.
+In 2020, the building became home to the Howard Thurman Center, a center for student life at BU.

 The building was listed on the National Register of Historic Places on October 17, 1985.